HuskyChaos/writeup-Surfer/README.md

         can see that it has <code>Internal Network Exposure(SSRF)</code> vulnerability.
 I thought of internal port scanning <br>
         like the post from <strong>Inon</strong> suggested but i don't know how to do it so i had another idea.
 I wanted to <br>
         bruteforce and see if there are any other pages like <code>server-info.php</code> that we could access on <br>
         that internal network.
-I tried some basic ones but they werent helpful so let's use ffuf and try to find anything intresting.
+I tried some basic ones but they werent helpful so let's use ffuf <br>and try to find anything intresting.
     </li><br>
     <li>
         <h3>FFUF:</h3>